 RUBBISH REMOVAL GUIDELINE

-Please make sure you are putting your garbage out in trash cans with lids or at least use black trash bags.
-The critters, birds and other wildlife are attracted to the white trash bags and will tear into those bags and spread the garbage throughout the neighborhood.
-All trash must be put out to the curd by 6:00 am Monday morning. to get into the garbage when bagged using white trash bags.
-All trash must be put out to the curb by 6am Monday morning.
+Please make sure you are putting your garbage out in trash cans with lids or at least use BLACK trash bags.
+The critters, birds, and other wildlife are attracted to the white trash bags and will tear into those bags and spread the garbage throughout the neighborhood.
+All trash must be placed at the curb by 6:00 a.m.
+Monday morning

 Please keep the following guidelines in mind: